What is a VA Home Loan?

 Certificate of Eligibility (COE)

-The COE is required in order to move the loan process through the steps toward funding.
+Depending on the VA loan type, a COE may be required in order to move the loan process through the steps toward funding.
 Once you've contacted a Loan Officer, obtaining the COE can be taken care of on your behalf.
 Otherwise, you can contact the Veterans Administration directly to obtain the certificate.
 The VA ultimately determines eligibility, and the COE verifies the duration and character of service that qualifies the borrower for the VA loan as well as the calculation of their Funding Fee.

 How do I apply for a COE?